CBEP-SoCB-Details/PWD_Lake_WQ_Index/Graphics/Redraw-PWD-Chart.md

 # Revised Version with Totals Column

-But we need to show the totals column, which needs a different color scheme.
+We need to show the totals column, which needs a different color scheme.
 We would also like to be able to add an annotation marker to totals calculated with partial data.

 ## Modify the Long Form Data